Commonly asked questions about leukemia:

 How can Leukemia be Cured?

-Depending on the type of leukemia, there are different treatment methods that can be taken.
-However the majority of leukemia patients will be treated with one of the following methods.
+Depending on the type, there are different treatment methods that can be taken.
+However the majority of patients will be treated with one of the following methods.
 According to The Mayo Clinic, the four most common forms of treatment for varying leukemia types are as follows.

 - Common forms of leukemia treatment

 - Chemotherapy: Chemo is the main from of remission induction therapy, although it can also be used for consolidation therapy.
 Chemo uses chemicals to kill cancer cells in your body.